percona/pbm-docs/docs/reference/pitr-options.md

 | `gzip` and `pgzip`   | -1 - default compression, 0 - no compression, 1 - best speed, 9 - best compression| -1

-Note that the higher value you specify, the more time and computing resources it will take to compress the data.
+Note that the greater value you specify, the more time and computing resources it will take to compress the data.

 ### pitr.oplogOnly